Russia arrests 'Wall Street Journal' reporter, accusing him of espionage

 Updated March 30, 2023 at 9:09 AM ET

 Russia's intelligence services have detained a U.S. citizen working for the Moscow bureau of The Wall Street Journal.
-A closed session Russian court formally arrested reporter Evan Gershkovich on charges of espionage and ordered the American journalist held until May 29, pending an investigation, Russian media report.
+A closed session Russian court formally arrested reporter Evan Gershkovich on charges of espionage and ordered him to be held until May 29 pending an investigation, Russian media report.

 Gershkovich was on a reporting assignment in the Ural mountain city of Yekaterinburg when he was detained by agents from Russia's Federal Security Services, the FSB, which accused him of carrying out "illegal activities" on behalf of the U.S. government.